Mohamed Salah: Liverpool star earns Lionel Messi and Cristiano Ronaldo comparisons as stunning season continues against Man City

 Salah showed off his full repertoire at the Etihad Stadium, delivering on the biggest stage and destroying Manchester City for the second time this season.
 He is the first player in Premier League history to score and assist in both games against the reigning champions.

 The numbers are astonishing.
-Salah has now scored and assisted in 11 Premier League games this season, the most by any player in any of Europe's top leagues since Lionel Messi for Barcelona in 2014/15.
+Salah has now scored and assisted in 11 Premier League games this season in total, the most by any player in any of Europe's top leagues since Lionel Messi for Barcelona in 2014/15.
 "He's having a Messi and Ronaldo season," added Carragher.
 "We're talking Ballon d'Ors," said Daniel Sturridge.

 "There are good players out there and then there is him," added Neville as Salah continued to wreak havoc in the second half.
 You would not know, to watch him, that he is turning 33 in June.